-- User Experience – as long as you are not using extremely complicated designs and interactions, or your app is not a heavy game, you are still able to build high-performance apps that deliver absolutely great user experience.
+- User Experience – as long as you are not using extremely complicated designs and interactions, you are still able to build high-performance apps and deliver absolutely great user experience.

 - Faster time to market – you can arrive on the market much faster to test your MVP, get feedback and adapt changes accordingly without a need for a big investment.